b06901089/R11921098_THESISv3/README.md

 python plot.py
 ```

-YOLO visualization, need to clone YOLO and install one additional library
+For YOLO visualization, you will need to clone YOLO and install one additional library

 ```
 git clone https://github.com/ultralytics/yolov5
-pip install ultralytics
 ```

 Then you can simply use the scripts YOLO provided to get the bounding box rendered.